How to use this Learning Station

 E. Management if the HIV rapid test is positive

 - Explain to the patient that the first screening test for HIV is positive but that this should be confirmed with a second test.

 - Proceed with a second test using a different kit.

 - If the second test is also positive, the patient is HIV positive.

 - Proceed with post-test counselling for a patient with a positive test.

-- A blood sample to confirm or rule out HIV must be sent to the laboratory.
+- A blood sample for a confirming HIV test must be sent to the laboratory.

-- If the confirming HIV test is positive the patient is HIV positive (i.e. HIV infected).
+- If the laboratory test is positive, the patient is HIV positive.

-- If the confirming HIV test is negative the patient is HIV negative (i.e. not HIV infected).
+- If the laboratory test is negative, the patient is HIV negative.